25 Things I Quit in Order to Simplify

 I've stopped feeling like I have to spend money in order to celebrate something.

-And honestly, I get a little frustrated with the pressure to do so.
-The idea that because it’s a “special day,” we need to drop a bunch of cash—that’s something we’ve built into our culture out of habit.
-Not because it actually adds value.
+The idea that a "special day" means we need to drop a bunch of cash is something we've built into our culture out of habit more than anything else.

-Celebration doesn’t have to cost anything.
-Some of the most memorable moments in my life didn’t require a cent.
-The magic came from intention—not purchases.
+Celebration doesn't have to cost anything.
+Some of the most memorable moments in my life didn't require a cent.

 17. I Quit Drinking My Calories

-Over five years ago, I gave up drinking regular Coca-Cola.
-Now, I might have a Coke Zero here or there, but most of the time, I’m drinking water.
+Now, I might have a Coke Zero here or there, but most of the time, I'm drinking water.

-It’s simplified so many things—my energy, my metabolism, even my mood and mental clarity.
+It's simplified so many things, my energy, my metabolism, even my mood and mental clarity.

-I used to go through this whole cycle: drink sugary soda, get headaches, feel bloated and low energy, then “fix” it all with caffeine pills, energy drinks, Advil, and who knows what else.
+I used to go through this whole cycle.
+Drink sugary soda, get headaches, feel bloated and low energy, then "fix" it all with caffeine pills, energy drinks, Advil, and who knows what else.

-Now?
-I just drink more water.
 That one change helped eliminate a lot of the hacks and patches I used to rely on.
-Simpler.
-Healthier.
-Way more sustainable.
+Simpler, healthier, way more sustainable.

 18. I Quit Changing Up My Favorite Products

-Whether it’s food, shampoo, or skincare—I’ve stopped feeling the need to constantly try new stuff just because it’s there.
+Whether it's food, shampoo, or skincare, I've stopped feeling the need to constantly try new stuff just because it's there.

-I’ve talked about this before: the difference between curating and collecting.
+For me, it comes down to the difference between curating and collecting.

 Curating means you find what works and stick with it.
 You make intentional choices.
-You re-choose your favorites.
-That’s what I’m doing now.

 It's simplified my space, my shopping, and even my decisions.